 Our representatives strive to enhance the condition of graduate student life through advocacy to the Vice-Provost for Graduate Education and Dean of the Graduate School, work of the council itself, its commissions dedicated to specific issues of concern, and through collaboration with the graduate student body and various campus entities.

 Our council works through regular meetings of our general assembly and through independent work of our commissions focusing on specific issues of importance to graduate students.
-Our current areas of focus are Student Advocacy and Welfare, Academic and Professional Development, Social & Family-Oriented Programming, and Community Outreach.
+Our current areas of focus are Student Advocacy and Welfare, Academic and Professional Development, Social & Family-Oriented Programming, Distance Education and Community Outreach.